 Do you live in an urban area?
 Go into the community and take food to the homeless and have conversations with them.

-Make your building a place where the community feels welcomed and make your community a place where your members are connecting with and loving the people around them.
+Make your building a place where the community feels welcomed and members connect and love the people around them.

 10. Change is Resisted

-That's a problem and can be one of the signs your church is in trouble.
+That's a problem and can be one of the warning signs for churches.
 Something needs to be done.

 What to Do About It

-The key solution here is recognizing if your church is resisting change because they're stuck in the past, or if they're resisting change for valid reasons.
-This is an excellent time to step back and evaluate the changes you want to make
+The key solution here is recognizing if your church is resisting change because they're stuck in the past, or for valid reasons.
+This is an excellent time to step back and evaluate the changes you want to make from an objective point of view.
+Doing so will help you determine if your changes will support growth or alienate your community.

-Ask yourself if the changes are biblical and in line with the mission of your church.
-If the answer is yes, it's time to have some conversations with your church about the need for change.
+Ask yourself if the changes are biblical and in line with your church's mission.
+If the answer is yes, it's time to have conversations with your members about the need for change.

 If the answer is no, it's time to reconsider the changes you want to make.